rabyyuson/web3-send-token-form/README.md

+## Summary

+The project makes use of the [Next.js](https://nextjs.org/) framework to define a solid code base which offers a lot of out of the box features including routing, react/typescript/tailwind/jest support, and others.
+It also utilizes [wagmi](https://wagmi.sh/) to allow easy development of blockchain applications.

+The application flow is as follows.
+First the user is given a button to connect to a wallet.
+Once successfully connected, the user can then perform sending of ERC-20 token through the Avalanche Fuji C-Chain (testnet) network and displaying of the results whether it fails, is in process, or successfully performs the transaction.

 ## Getting Started

 You will first need to [create a new project](https://cloud.walletconnect.com/) in wallet connect and then copy the *project id*.
 Once you have the *project id*, create a `.env` file and add the following: